sebastian-ks/manga-dl/README 2.txt

 ABOUT THIS INSTRUCTION:

 - Everything writte in " " is user input and can differ from your execution process depending on how u want to download

 - Everything written in ' ' is a specific term that is to be used exactly the same as it is written in this instruction

 - Make sure you've installed the latest version of Google Chrome (other browsers are not supported yet)

-- Note that as of now the app only supports 'MANGAZUKI.ME' and 'BATO.TO' When trying to download from any but these sites it will not work!
+- Note that as of now the app only supports 'MANGAZUKI.ME' and 'BATO.TO' Trying to download from any but these sites will not work!

 - WINDOWS ONLY!!!